Who We Are

 Vicki Boeckman has performed as soloist and chamber musician throughout the United States, Scandinavia, England, Scotland and Germany, and has appeared on countless productions for Danish and Norwegian radio and television.
 Her recordings can be heard on the Kontra Punkt, Classico, Da Capo, Horizon, Musical Heritage America, Paula, Kadanza, and Primavera labels.

 Vicki resided in Denmark from 1981-2004.
 While there she taught at the Royal Danish Academy of Music in Copenhagen for 12 years, and at the Ishøj Municipal School of Music for 23 years.
 Together with colleague Dorte Lester she co-founded a regional recorder orchestra for children and young adults which continues to flourish and grow.
 In great demand as a teacher here in the United States, Vicki coaches and teaches at workshops and seminars all over the country.
 She has taught in Arizona, California, Colorado, Indiana, Massachusetts, New Mexico, New York, North Carolina, Oregon and Washington, and British Columbia.
-She has been on the faculty of the Music Center of the Northwest in Seattle since February 2005 and as of October 2007 is the Music Director for the newly formed Portland Recorder Society.
+She has been on the faculty of the Music Center of the Northwest in Seattle since February 2005, and also an integral leader of the Seattle Recorder Society for many years.
+Vicki was Music Director for the Portland Recorder Society from 2007-2014.